 Where the design community meets.

-London, UK UI / UX designer Joined over 3 years ago
+London, UK UI / UX designer Joined almost 4 years ago

 I am a big XD lover but this GuideGuide plugin is so far from what we need.
 This plugin just adds a simple line object which behaves like a simple layer.
 You can draw a rectangle on top of it and the guide will not be visible anymore.
 You have to move it back up on top of the layers list.
 Definitely not very useful.
 And definitely not something I'd pay $36 for it.
 I hope you guys see the same issue I see.
 Anyways, great job on the release.
 Looking forward for some serious improvements on Symbols.
 Figma/Sketch are still ahead here, and it's so important for day to day design.

 Totally get it.
 Thanks for at least trying it out

 Did you try XD though?
 First you say you don't need to try it, now you say XD and Sketch are both fast, which implies you have tried XD.